Information concerning the section of the application describing the research project

 - Describe any applied aspects of the research (e.g. concrete applications for development).

 - Describe if any support mechanisms have been put in place or planned at the institution to facilitate the relationship building with private sector partners (e.g. technology transfer office, intellectual property/legal office, or career center).

 7. Sustainability of the project (max.
 300 words)

-- How will you secure funding, partnerships, links with industry and the private sector or in-kind contributions to ensure the work can continue?
+- How will you secure additional funding, partnerships, links with industry and buy-in from the private sector to ensure the work can continue?

 8. Ethical and environmental implications (max.
 300 words)

 - Identify any significant ethical and environmental implications and explain how you plan to address these.